Skip to content

 Affordable, transparent pricing

-Free for the basics; a clear upgrade for advanced features.
-No annual contracts for tools used a few times a month.
+Free for the basics; a clear upgrade path for advanced features.
+Avoid annual contracts for tools used a few times a month — pay-as-you-need is a healthier model for small teams.

 Tips

-• Beware 'free' tools that bury OCR or large-file support behind a subscription.
+• Beware 'free' tools that bury OCR or large-file support behind a subscription you discover when you need it most.

-• Read 3-star reviews carefully — they're the most informative.
+• Read 3-star App Store reviews carefully — they're typically the most informative about real-world quirks.

 Try it on your phone

 Small business document operations happen on the road as much as at a desk.
-A phone-first app removes the 'I'll do it when I'm back at the laptop' lag.
+A phone-first PDF app removes the 'I'll do it when I'm back at the laptop' lag — which directly translates to faster contract turnaround and shorter sales cycles.
+The app you choose for your phone matters more than the app on your laptop, simply because that's where most of the urgent work happens.

 Frequently asked questions

 • Yes.
-Native signatures, AES-256, on-device processing, scanner with OCR, fast merge/split, free for everyday use.
+Native signatures, AES-256 encryption, on-device processing, scanner with OCR, fast merge/split, free for daily use.
+Available on iPhone, iPad, Android phone, and Android tablet.

 Take PDF Editor with you.